Highway revolts in the United States: Houston

+San Antonio

+Around 1964, a freeway was proposed for the section of Texas State Highway 16 inside Loop 410.
+The initial proposal for the so-called "Bandera Expressway" would have routed the freeway parallel to and just west of Bandera Road, continuing south to the Guadalupe Street corridor, where it would have turned east and crossed Interstate 10/Interstate 35 and Interstate 37 along the southern edge of downtown San Antonio before ending at Commerce Street east of I-37.
+The plan also included a long-planned bypass route for I-10 running north-south about one mile west of the overloaded I-10/I-35 section downtown.
+After pushback from local officials protesting the routing of both freeways through the proposed Model Cities Program area, which they feared would be jeopardized by the freeway plans, the routing for the Bandera Expressway (which was also sometimes referred to as the "Hill Country Expressway") was changed in 1971 to run from I-10 at Culebra Avenue west along Culebra to Loop 410.
+However, this plan would also have resulted in a large number of homes and businesses being destroyed in the heavily Latino West Side, and protests from the community and elected officials eventually killed the plans for both freeways.

 Vermont

 Burlington

 The Burlington Beltline was a planned highway envisioned in the 1960s to be built around the Burlington metropolis with the freeway cutting through the waterfront for access to the core business district.
 The only part of this built to federal specifications was Interstate 189, a short two mile spur.
 Various parts of the Beltline have been built piecemeal as both divided and undivided two lane freeways.

 Central and Northeastern

 Another conceived freeway (proposed to be designated as either I-92 or I-98 in different versions of the plan) that has been continually protested is a proposal by the state of Maine and business interests in Maine and Vermont for a freeway extending from Montpelier at I-89, crossing to St. Johnsbury, meeting up with I-93, then splitting right after crossing into New Hampshire.
 The freeway would cut straight across northern New Hampshire into Maine, where it would cut down to Maine's coastal cities.
 The freeway has been called a critical link for loggers in Maine to reach Western markets in the U.S. and Canada.